 Described as “an artist of almost terrifying magnetism” (New York Observer), “polished, soignee and hot to trot” (The Houston Press), and praised for his "clear and robust" tenor (Opera News), Michael Kuhn is a versatile singing-actor equally at home in the fields of opera, musical theatre and concert repertoire.
 During the 2020-2021 season, Mr. Kuhn was slated to return to Lyrique-en-Mer as Don Ottavio in Don Giovanni and the tenor soloist in Messiah and Schubert’s Mass in A flat, reprises the role of Martin in the world premiere of STAY with On Site Opera (COVID19 – rescheduled to Summer 2021) and returns to Opera Omaha as Don Basilio / Don Curzio in Le nozze di Figaro and Tobias in Sweeney Todd.

 Michael recently made his debut at Carnegie Hall as the tenor soloist in Haydn’s Mariazellermesse with MidAmerica Productions.
 In New York City, He has performed in two Off-Broadway runs of Vid Guerrerio’s ¡Figaro!
-90210 as Basel, and was most recently seen as Romano in the world premiere of Stonewall by Iain Bell and Mark Campbell, produced by New York City Opera in conjunction with the 50 year anniversary of the Stonewall Riots.
+90210 as Basel, and was recently seen as Romano in the world premiere of Stonewall by Iain Bell and Mark Campbell, produced by New York City Opera in conjunction with the 50 year anniversary of the Stonewall Riots.
 Michael has performed throughout the US at companies such as Opera Theatre of St. Louis, Florida Grand Opera, Central City Opera, Virginia Opera, Syracuse Opera, The Caramoor Festival, The Princeton Festival, Opera in the Heights, Livermore Valley Opera and more.
-In the summer of 2018 he made his international debut with France’s Festival Lyrique-en-Mer as Spoletta in Tosca and as the tenor soloist in Haydn’s Lord Nelson Mass, and returns in 2019 as Normanno in Lucia di Lammermoor.
+In the summer of 2018 he made his international debut with France’s Festival Lyrique-en-Mer as Spoletta in Tosca and as the tenor soloist in Haydn’s Lord Nelson Mass, and returned in 2019 as Normanno in Lucia di Lammermoor.
 Later this season, he portrays Martin in the upcoming staged workshop of STAY by John Glover and Kelley Rourke with On Site Opera on New York City’s Governor’s Island, performs the role of Martina in a workshop of Legendary with American Opera Projects, makes his debut with Opera Omaha as Pedrillo in Die Entführung aus dem Serail and makes his debut with Skylight Music Theatre as title character in Candide.

 In the concert realm, Michael was heard both nationally via broadcast and in Jordan Hall in the world premiere of Illuminessence, prayers for peace, a Vatican-commissioned oratorio performed as part of The New England Conservatory’s ten-year memorial concert for September 11th.
 He has performed as a soloist with the Omaha Symphony, MidAmerica Productions at Carnegie Hall, The Carolina Philharmonic, Cape Symphony, Atlantic Symphony Orchestra, Symphony by the Sea, Bourbon Baroque, The New York Choral Society and the Grace Chorale of Brooklyn in works such as Handel’s Messiah, Mozart’s Requiem, Bach’s Christmas Oratorio, Mendelssohn’s Elijah and Britten’s Rejoice in the Lamb.